-Lifelines provides easy access to data and samples for research on healthy ageing.
+Lifelines provides easy access to data and biosamples for research on healthy ageing.
 Please read the application process carefully.
 The Lifelines data capture process is an ongoing process which makes our dataset grow continuously.
 An updated “snapshot” of the data is periodically created to be used in research.
 This snapshot is called a Lifelines Data Release.
 When you apply for data, you will gain access to the requested dataset based on the latest data release.

 How can we help?

 We are happy to assist you with filling out a research data management plan (RDMP) if requested by your grant provider.
 Also we are available for questions regarding the Lifelines data during the execution of your research project.